breezy-weather/breezy-weather/README.md

 Also, you will find some icon-packs made by WangDaYeeeeee here:
 * [IconPacks](https://github.com/WangDaYeeeeee/IconProvider-For-GeometricWeather/tree/master/apk)

-By the way, Breezy Weather is compatible with Chronus Weather IconPacks.
+Breezy Weather is compatible with Chronus Weather IconPacks.
 You can download them from Google Play or any other app store you have.

 ### Help me to improve the translation
 You can submit a pull request, or wait for the project to be available on Weblate (soon).